2020 NOMINATION PERIOD CLOSED

-The award is open to all regardless of nationality or citizenship.
-Nominees must be living at the time of their nomination.
+The award is open to all individuals, regardless of nationality or citizenship, who have mentored students at a U.S. institution.

 The American Association for the Advancement of Science (AAAS) is committed to equal opportunity for all persons, without regard to race, color, religion, sexual orientation, gender, gender identity, national origin, age, disability, veteran status, or other protected categories.
 AAAS seeks as diverse a pool of award nominations as possible, including as well a wide range of disciplines, institutional types, and geographical locations.

 - Nominations will be able to submit online.
 If you prefer to submit your nomination via postal mail, please contact Michael Feder.
 In addition to the web form, complete nomination packages will include:

 - A Summary of Actions that form the basis for the nomination (about 250 words);

 - A Letter of Nomination that enumerates the ways in which the person reflects the purpose of this award, including scholarship, activism, and community building;

 - A list of underrepresented students mentored with year PhD earned, institution and current employment.
 Please use the following templates:

 - A maximum of five supporting letters from students and three supporting letters from colleagues representative of the different spheres in which the candidate has demonstrated effort, results, and commitment.
 Letters of nominations for candidates who are not direct doctoral mentors must indicate how the nominee mentored graduate students before and during the graduate school years.

 - Please note: Nominees can be nominated up to three times.
 If you are nominating someone who has been nominated for either award in the past, please indicate so in your Letter of Nomination.